-Funding Requirements
+Future Funding Requirements

-Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements into 2023.
+Based on our current operating plan, we believe our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We expect to continue to expend significant resources for the foreseeable future.